 The Office of Residence Life/Housing is the central office for all aspects of residential organization and living.
-There are two on-campus residence halls in use that are staffed by Resident Directors and Resident Assistants, all of whom work under the guidance of the Director of Residence Life/ Housing.
-All freshmen and sophomores are required to live on campus.
+There are four on-campus residence halls and one off-campus student housing option in use that are staffed by Resident Directors and Resident Assistants, all of whom work under the guidance of the Director of Residence Life/Housing.
+All freshmen and sophomores are encouraged to live on campus.